 - Place the cookies in a food processor or blender and blend on high until fine.
 Add the cocoa powder and blend again to incorporate.
 The cookie mixture should turn a chocolate color.
 Add the melted coconut oil and blend again until the cookie mixture can stick together when you pinch it in between your fingers.
 If it’s not sticking together, add another teaspoon of melted coconut oil and blend.

-- Spoon about 3 Tbsp of the cookie mixture into your tart pans.
+- Spoon about 3 tablespoon of the cookie mixture into your tart pans.
 Use the back of a spoon or measuring cup to pack it down tightly into the bottom and up the sides.
 Transfer the tart pans to a baking sheet and set aside.

 - In a small saucepan, melt the dark chocolate chips and coconut cream over medium-low heat.
 Stir frequently to prevent burning.
 Mix well until the two are fully combined the mixture is thick like pudding.